Bartapapa/legend/docs/pages/base-rules.md

 <summary><b>Completing drives</b></summary>
 At the end of a session, look at your drive and its list of advancements that you haven't completed yet.
 If you've completed one, cross it off and choose a gift of the same type as the advancement you completed.
 You can't take the same gift twice.

-You can have as many minor gifts as you want, but you can only have 1 major gift.
+You can have up to 4 minor gifts, but you can only have 1 major gift.
 </details>

 ***